mahoney1/docs/commercialpaper-query-tutorial.md

 [Upgrade Smart Contract](pics/upgrade.png)

-## Step 3.
-Update the client applications to invoke query transaction functions
+## Step 4.
+Create a new MagnetoCorp query client app, to invoke query transactions

 1. In VSCode, click on the menu option 'File....open Folder' and open the folder under `organization/magnetocorp/application` and hit ENTER